Make a USB Stick

-Using a USB flash drive is one of the best ways to test Liri OS and it’s also the only way to try it without touching your hard drives.
+Using a USB flash drive is one of the best ways to test Liri OS and it is also the only way to try it without touching your hard drives.

-Running Liri OS on USB flash drives is way faster than running it from a DVD.
+Running Liri OS from USB flash drives is much faster than running it from a DVD.

-Note that running off a USB flash drive might still be a lot slower than a real hard drive depending on your model.
-In the following guide, we will copy the image directly to the raw drive, not to a partition, replacing everything including the MBR, destroying all the partitions and data that were there.
+The following guide copies the image directly to the raw drive, replacing everything including the MBR and destroying all partitions and data that were there.

 Linux and FreeBSD

-Find the device name of your USB flash drive by typing this command:
+Open a terminal and find the device name of your USB flash drive:

 sudo fdisk -l

-You can guess the name by looking at the drive size or by executing this command before and after plugging your USB flash drive.
+You can identify the drive by size or by running the command before and after plugging in the USB flash drive.

 Ensure the USB device is unmounted: